philpackmohr/git-paper/git.md

 ## Branching

-In traditional centralized VCSs is it usual to have a single line of history where all participants commit their changes on.
+In traditional centralized VCSs it is usual to have a single line of history where all participants commit their changes on.
 Quite often, these commits introduce bugs and build errors.
 Occasionally a branch is created to stabilize the software for a release.
 This happens quiet seldom - 1 to 2 times a year - because creating a branch is very heavyweight traditionally (though modern iterations of certain centralized VCSs are optimized, e.g. Subversion) and can make additional problems depending on the project.

 In contrast, branching in Git is very lightweight and merging is usually not much a problem too.
 Because of this, there evolved many workflows that take advantage of branching.
-It can be supposed that each team has not only its own individual workflow, they could even be differences between projects of the same team.
+It can be supposed that each team has not only its own individual workflow, they could even be different between projects of the same team.
 The complexity of most workflows lingers between 2 extremes:

 - "Master only workflow"
 - [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/) (though more complexity is always possible)

-Most workflows consist of one or more eternal living branches differentiated by their stability and temporary feature and bugfix branches.
+Most workflows consist of one or more eternal living branches differentiated by their stability.
+Additionally there are temporary feature and bugfix branches.
 It seems most appropriate to decide for each project individually which workflow will be used.
 Refer to [an overview of different workflows](http://blog.endpoint.com/2014/05/git-workflows-that-work.html) for more information.

 ### "Master only workflow"

 That is the most simple workflow and can be appropriate for individuals or very small teams if either:

-- If breaking changes can be accepted
+- Breaking changes can be accepted
 - There is another mechanism to ensure that the customers do not get faulty versions, e.g. a QA team tests the changes that are pushed by the developers and ensure that the customers get only tested and fixed versions.

 ### [GitFlow](http://nvie.com/posts/a-successful-git-branching-model/)